CBVT-DT: Digital television

-After the analogue-to-digital conversion which took place on August 31, 2011, CBVT-DT stayed at its pre-transition position on channel 12, allowing CBVE-TV, a repeater of CBMT-DT Montreal, to move from channel 5 to channel 11.
+After the analog-to-digital conversion which took place on August 31, 2011, CBVT-DT stayed at its pre-transition position on channel 12, allowing CBVE-TV, a repeater of CBMT-DT Montreal, to move from channel 5 to channel 11.
 Because of potential interference from CFCF-DT in Montreal (which moved its digital signal to channel 12 on the transition date) and reception problems, CBVT-DT moved to channel 25 in December 2011.
 Channel 25 was previously used by CIVQ-DT, a local digital repeater of Télé-Québec.

 Transmitters

-CBVT had seven analogue television rebroadcasters in the communities near Quebec City.
+CBVT had seven analog television rebroadcasters in the communities near Quebec City.

-Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining analogue transmitters on July 31, 2012.
+Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining analog transmitters on July 31, 2012.
 None of CBC or Radio-Canada's television re-transmitters were converted to digital.

 CBVT's main transmitter site for Quebec City is located at Mount Bélair.